opensciencegrid/osg-configure/README.md

 Configuration sections
 ----------------------

 The OSG configuration is divided into sections with each section starting with a section name in square brackets (e.g. `[Section 1]`).
 The configuration is split in multiple files and options form one section can be in more than one files.

-The following sections give an overview of the options for each of the sections of the configuration files that `osg-configure` uses.
+All of the configuration files listed below are in `/etc/osg/config.d/`.

-### Bosco ###
+### 20-bosco.ini / [Bosco] section ###

 This section is contained in `/etc/osg/config.d/20-bosco.ini` which is provided by the `osg-configure-bosco` RPM.